This post contains affiliate links.

 The hosts of the Kombi Experience recommend parking it at beach campsites so that you can have access to bathrooms, electricity, and internet when necessary.
 Bring your valid driver’s license to rent out the van and bring it back with a full tank of gas.

 2. Beachfront Tiny Living in Soliman Bay, Tulum

 Tiny living is all the rage right now.
-If you want to try it, check out this tiny living situation in the bed of a pickup truck.
+If you want to try it, check out a tiny living situation in the bed of a pickup truck.
 Yep, you heard us right, a pickup truck.
-This is definitely one of the most unique places to stay in Mexico’s Riviera Maya.
+It is definitely one of the most unique places to stay in Mexico’s Riviera Maya.

 The rustic vibes of the cabin make it a truly unique experience in contrast to Playa del Carmen’s high-end resorts and hotels.

-For anyone planning a trip this beautiful country, a few days on the beaches are a must.
-This time, skip the all inclusive resorts and try out the most unique homes in Mexico’s Riviera Maya!
+If you’re planning a trip to this beautiful country, a few days on the beaches are a must.
+This time, skip the all-inclusive resorts and stay in these unique homes, or explore more options at All The Rooms!